Published on June 24, 2017

 Legacy SIEM solutions are focused on an IP-centric enterprise, and hence lack the sophisticated work – and attack patterns in today’s environments.
 The security use cases that do come with most SIEM tools are implemented using rigid rules based logic and are focused on threat scenarios like worm outbreaks, simple malware detection, and compliance reporting.
 While SIEM tools have tried to augment their capabilities with external threat intel feeds and collaborative use development, they still are woefully inadequate in the face of a motivated and well-equipped threat actor.

-Contrast: In the SNYPR security analytics platform content is packaged in the form of applications for modern threat detection across insider, cyber and fraud threat detection use cases.
+Contrast: In the Securonix security analytics platform, content is packaged in the form of applications for modern threat detection across insider, cyber and fraud threat detection use cases.
 The platform is fundamentally designed to adapt and detect the “unknown unknowns”.
 The packaged content enables plug and play deployment freeing the security analytics from the burden of creating and managing complex correlation rules.
 Instead, the analyst can now focus on investigating and remediating a potential threat that could be damaging to the organization.

 #4 Limited enrichment of event data with additional context: